The Best 9-Day Switzerland Itinerary: Detailed Guide

 If you’re visiting Switzerland during the winter, Zermatt is the place to be for skiing and snowboarding.

 However, if you’re not a skier, you can ride the world’s highest gondola to the Glacier Paradise Station at the top of the mountain.
-On a clear day, you will be lost for words with the views of Zermatt and surrounding mountains.
+On a clear day, you will be lost for words with the views of Zermatt and the surrounding mountains.

 2. Sunrise at Lake Stellisee